18th century Accessories

 Pockets

-Two bags made of beautiful fabric or embroidered, attached to a waistband and worn under the panier.
+Two bags made either of beautiful fabric or embroidered linen (sometimes even of patchwork), attached to a waistband and worn under the panier.
 See also here.
 Pocket hoops, as the name implies, serve as both pockets and hoops, i.e. you can forgo extra pockets.
-The size of the pockets (and the length of the slit in pockets, jupe and robe) is a matter of taste and depends on what you want to put inside: How long must the slit be to easily admit you hand holding your wallet, a cell phone, a camera?
+The size of the pockets (and the length of the slit in pockets, jupe and robe) is a matter of taste and depends on what you want to put inside: How long must the slit be to easily admit your hand holding your wallet, a cell phone, a camera?
 How big must the pocket be to hold all the things you want to have with you at all times?
-Unlike with modern garments, you don't have to be careful of the silhouette, so be generous.
+Unlike with modern garments, you don't have to be careful of the silhouette, so be generous, but don't make it too deep lest you have to bend in order to reach an item at the bottom..
 Pockets were often beautifully embroidered even though they weren't visible.
-Since it was so easy to transport a lot of stuff without ruining the line of the garment, wrist bags were not used: They appeared only when the slender Directoire line came into fashion, making pockets impossible.
+Since it was so easy to transport a lot of stuff without ruining the line of the garment, wrist bags were not used, no matter what flicks tell you.
+They appeared only when the slender Directoire line came into fashion, making pockets impossible.

 Fans